dxw/playbook/_guides/contributing.md

 To see the suggested changes, you can click the 'Files changed' tab to see lines of text that have been removed (in red) and lines of text that have been added (in green).
 Alternatively you can click on the URL next to '😎 Browse the preview' to see what the Playbook will look like if this change is accepted.

 Anyone can comment on a pull request, and the more voices the better.
+It's suggested that you contact one or two people specifically who you think would be good to review your changes, or alternatively ask in the #dxw-playbook slack channel